takakonishimura/project-reclass/infra/toynet/README.md

 <kbd> <img src="/images/infra_ssh.png" height=250 width=220/> </kbd>

 For the new developer to login to their box, all that is left is to create an IAM User for them and send them the pem file.
 See [Getting Started Tutorial](https://github.com/takakonishimura/project-reclass/blob/master/toynet/ONBOARDING.md).

-### Future Projects

-We plan to move to [Docker](https://www.docker.com/why-docker) containers.
-This will:
-1) Decouple ourselves from AWS while still hosting on AWS
-2) Allow lightweight development on desktops with while maintaining consistency across platforms
-3) Increase shipping speed and reliable deployments by doing away with discrepant computing enviornments or conflicting dependencies
-4) Allow for multiple instances of Mininet to run on the same machine, cutting costs without introducing risk.

 # Tutorials